Notes and Disclaimers:

 BETH ISRAEL DEACONESS

 Project Title: “Preventing avoidable re-hospitalizations: Post-Acute Care Transition Program (PACT)”

 Geographic Reach: Massachusetts

 Estimated 3-Year Savings: $12,900,000

-Summary: Beth Israel Deaconess Medical Center of Boston, Massachusetts, is receiving an award to improve care and reduce hospital readmissions for over Medicare and beneficiaries dually eligible for Medicare and Medicaid who represent over 8000 discharges for conditions such as congestive heart failure, acute myocardial infarctions, and pneumonia.
+Summary: Beth Israel Deaconess Medical Center (BIDMC) of Boston, Massachusetts, received an award to improve care transitions and reduce hospital readmissions for Medicare beneficiaries and beneficiaries dually eligible for Medicare and Medicaid.
 By integrating care, improving patients’ transitions between locations of care, and focusing on a battery of evidence-based best practices, this model is expected to prevent complications and reduce preventable readmissions, resulting in better quality health care at lower cost in the urban Boston area with estimated savings of almost $13 million over 3 years.
-Over the three-year period, Beth Israel’s program will train an estimated 11 health care workers, while creating an estimated 11 new jobs.
-These workers will include care transition specialists who will help integrate care between hospital and primary care practices.

 HEALTH RESOURCES IN ACTION

 Funding Amount: $4,040,657